Why are hedgerows so important?

 Hedges aren’t just important for wildlife on farms.
 In urban and residential areas too, they provide a safe habitat for wildlife to nest, breed, hibernate and travel, and offer a crucial food source in months of scarcity.
 If you’re planning changes to your garden at home, or are making plans for a new home, consider a hedgerow rather than a fence.

 Different hedge sizes, types and features are of value to different species, so to optimise your hedges for wildlife, make sure you have a varied character along their length, to attract a wider range of wildlife.
 A good shrub layer and growth at the base is of great benefit to many species including hedgehogs, amphibians and reptiles.
+When choosing varieties to plant as hedgerows, native plant species are important for attracting UK wildlife.

 Summer and autumn is the perfect time for foraging, and the UK’s hedgerows offer up a bounty of goodies for the hawk-eyed hedge raider!
 Yet it’s important to remember that, however tasty these herbs and berries are, they’re also a shared food source for other creatures.
 Make sure not to take more than you need, leaving plenty for your nature-based neighbours.